-Another very important area to the FDIC is Section 318 of H.R.
-5050.
-Section 318 would provide us with the ability to prohibit or limit excessive or abusive golden parachutes in depository institutions.
-The FDIC thinks it unconscionable that directors, officers and others responsible for an insured institution's failure - or near-failure - should be able to line their pockets with an insured institution's money at the expense of the Federal deposit insurance funds.
+Golden parachutes.
+One very important area to the FDIC that is not contained in the Senate's bank fraud amendments is the authority to prohibit or limit excessive or abusive golden parachutes and similar types of payments by troubled depository institutions.
+The FDIC thinks it unconscionable that directors, officers and others responsible for an insured institution's failure -- or near-failure -- should be able to line their pockets with an insured institution's money at the expense of the Federal deposit insurance funds.
 Paying golden parachute money to a director, officer, or other responsible party in the case of a failed or failing insured institution amounts essentially to paying that person with a check drawn on the Federal deposit insurance funds.
-H.R.
-5050's golden parachute provisions are necessary to enable the FDIC to limit the liabilities of the funds.
+Golden parachute provisions are contained in the various versions of the bank fraud amendments now being considered in the House.
+Such provisions are very important to the FDIC and RTC in limiting the liabilities of the deposit insurance funds and taxpayers.
+We urge that they be included in any final legislation.